-Plein air is a technique for painting from life.
+Plein air is a technique for painting outdoors from nature.
 En plein air is a French term for "in open air".
-Typically this means painting outdoors.
 The challenge with this type of painting is having to deal with the elements of nature, primarily changing light.
 While I have dozens of finished plein air pieces available, many serve the purpose of field sketches that are used to develop full studio works at a later date.
-Most of the images you see are taken in stages, on location, as the painting developed.
+Several of the images you see are taken in stages, on location, as the painting developed.
 Alla prima, an Italian term, refers to the technique of wet-on-wet or first attempt primarily with oil paints.
 I work mostly in oils with some pastels being done plein air.
-Most of my plein air pieces are created within a 2 hour window, in one sitting: Something known as Direct Painting.
+Most of my plein air pieces are usually created within 2-3 hours in one session, also known as Direct Painting.
 Cloudy days offer the artist a chance to "dabble" more as the light is more forgiving.